TribeTech4485/SyncedLibraries/README.md

 Add to readmes of projects containing:

-# TO SAVE
+## TO SAVE

-Always use the command line git to install as shown below, or it will not work:
+Always use the command line git to install as shown below, or it will not work:\
 `git clone --recurse-submodules {URL}`

-Odds are, if you are reading this because you cloned through the GUI, so use the command below while in the repo to fix:
+Odds are, if you are reading this because you cloned through the GUI, so use the command below while in the repo to fix:\
 `git submodule update --init --recursive`

-# When using
+## When using

 Also note the sub-repository [SyncedLibraries](https://github.com/TribeTech4485/SyncedLibraries).
-The README should explain the basics.
+The README should explain the basics of how to operate.